mycsHQ/tip-of-the-week/tips/151023_git-rebase.md

 4. Create your PR on github
 5. when your PR has been approved, you can squash all your commits
   * git rebase -i HEAD~3 (3 being the number of commits you want to squash)
+  * Please use the Jira ticket number at the beginning of the commit comment:
+    * `MYCS-2098 Some awesome feature`
 6. now, you can merge to master
   * git checkout master
   * git merge --ff-only my_feature_branch